massgravel/massgrave.dev/kms38.md

 **Notes:**

--   To make the exact ticket used in MAS KMS38 script, fix the time with below Powershell command and then initiate the ticket generation process as per above mentioned steps.\
+-   To make the exact ticket used in MAS KMS38 script, fix the time with the below PowerShell command and then initiate the ticket generation process as per the steps mentioned above.\
     `Set-TimeZone -Id "UTC"; $date=[datetime]"2022/10/11 12:00";while($true){set-date $date; start-sleep -milliseconds 10}`

--   In the case of Windows Server Cor/Acor (No GUI) editions, the system doesn't have `clipup.exe` file.\
+-   In the case of Windows Server Cor/Acor (No GUI) editions, the system doesn't have the `clipup.exe` file.\
-    To KMS38 activate it, you need to download `ClipUp.exe` file from [this link](https://www.box.com/index.php?rm=box_download_shared_file&shared_name=qrmkewit9ty6ah0qzk0vncyyrwo8hei9&file_id=f_747809716860).\
+    To KMS38 activate it, you need to download the missing `ClipUp.exe` file from [this link](https://www.box.com/index.php?rm=box_download_shared_file&shared_name=qrmkewit9ty6ah0qzk0vncyyrwo8hei9&file_id=f_747809716860).\
     \
     `File: ClipUp.exe`\
     `SHA-256: 0d6e9f6bbd0321eda149658d96040cb4f79e0bd93ba60061f25b28fecbf4d4ef`\
     \
-    This file has digital signatures which can be verified.
-You can also get this file from official [Windows Server 2016 x64 RTM ISO](https://download.microsoft.com/download/1/6/F/16FA20E6-4662-482A-920B-1A45CF5AAE3C/14393.0.160715-1616.RS1_RELEASE_SERVER_EVAL_X64FRE_EN-US.ISO).\
+    This file has digital signatures that can be verified.
+You can also get this file from the official [Windows Server 2016 x64 RTM ISO](https://download.microsoft.com/download/1/6/F/16FA20E6-4662-482A-920B-1A45CF5AAE3C/14393.0.160715-1616.RS1_RELEASE_SERVER_EVAL_X64FRE_EN-US.ISO).\
     \
-    Put the `ClipUp.exe` in `C:\Windows\System32` folder and then initiate the above mentioned activation process.
-Once the activation is done, you can remove the file.
+    Put the `ClipUp.exe` in the `C:\Windows\System32` folder and then initiate the above-mentioned activation process.
+Once the activation is complete, you can remove the file.

 ------------------------------------------------------------------------